-It appears to me that some swimmers at a local level are swimming and being “successful” with defective pull patterns and observant onlookers draw the conclusion that the patterning or pull shape that they see is the reason for their apparent success.
+It appears to me that some swimmers at a local level are swimming and being “successful” with defective pull patterns.
+Observant onlookers draw the conclusion that the patterning or pull shape that they see is the reason for their apparent success.

 Most Common Error

-The most common error that I see is a narrow pull pattern where the hands don’t sweep wider than the elbows on the out-sweep.
+The most common error is a narrow pull pattern where the hands don’t sweep wider than the elbows on the out-sweep.
 From this narrow position the hands are then pulled back, down then inward and upward towards the chin and into the recovery.
-This narrow pattern reduces the overall pull length (when compared to the wider pull pattern) and in doing so all but eliminated the involvement of the powerful pectoral muscles.
+This narrow pattern reduces the overall pull length (when compared to the wider pull pattern).
+In doing so it all but eliminates the involvement of the powerful pectoral muscles.
 Swimmers who adopt this option will have to swim with a high rating to compensate for the reduction in pull length.
-The resultant effect is inefficiency of the stroke and premature fatigue along with the inability to achieve the higher velocities which they may be capable of.
+The resultant effect is inefficiency of the stroke and premature fatigue.
+It will also result in the inability to achieve the higher velocities which they may be capable of.

 Suggested Pull Pattern

-The common patterning of the pull which is observed in the consistently, higher, performing, international, class breaststrokers like Adam Peaty is set up with a wide out-sweep, where virtually straight arms form about a 45, degree angle to the line of the shoulders with about a 75, degree pitch of the hands (little finger side up).
-From this point the steep pitch of the hands are maintained as they swept in towards each other in a three, dimensional elliptical pattern; finishing with an up-sweep towards the chin.
-When the hands are at the deepest point the forearms are almost vertical and the finger tips are pointed to the bottom of the pool.
+The common patterning of the pull which is observed in the consistently higher performing international breaststrokers like Adam Peaty is set up with a wide out-sweep, where virtually straight arms form about a 45, degree angle to the line of the shoulders with about a 75, degree pitch of the hands (little finger side up).
+From this point the steep pitch of the hands are maintained as they swept in towards each other in a three, dimensional elliptical pattern.
+They finish with an up-sweep towards the chin.
+When the hands are at the deepest point the forearms are almost vertical.
+And the finger tips are pointed to the bottom of the pool.

 The hands and forearms are projected into a recovery trajectory which is horizontal – just below, at or just above the surface.
-Gone are the days of driving the hands down and then up through the recovery as this is considered to create too much resistance thus negating some of the propulsive effect of the kick.
+Gone are the days of driving the hands down and then up through the recovery.
+This is considered to create too much resistance thus negating some of the propulsive effect of the kick.

 Importance of Sculling

-It is vital to teach the swimmers to scull effectively resulting in them generating forward propulsion, not just feeling pressure on their hand and forearm.
-The greatest propulsive force during the arm pull comes from the inward scull provided the hand and forearm are orientated in the vertical plane because on this angle the pressure is against the water in the direction opposite to the forward direction of movement; often we see swimmers sweeping in with their hand and forearm with more of a horizontal orientation (fingertips pointing forward).
-This orientation will have the swimmer still experience significant pressure on their hand and forearm but the resultant propulsive force is in the wrong direction: upward not forward.
+It is vital to teach the swimmers to scull effectively resulting in them generating forward propulsion.
+We do not want them just feeling pressure on their hand and forearm.
+The greatest propulsive force during the arm pull comes from the inward scull.
+This is provided the hand and forearm are orientated in the vertical plane because on this angle the pressure is against the water in the direction opposite to the forward direction of movement; often we see swimmers sweeping in with their hand and forearm with more of a horizontal orientation (fingertips pointing forward).
+This orientation will have the swimmer still experience significant pressure on their hand and forearm.
+But… the resultant propulsive force is in the wrong direction: upward not forward.

-If you are a swimming coach, then I highly recommend joining Swim Coach Advantage for ongoing professional development and to learn who to teach and coach breaststroke and the other three competitive strokes effectively.
-Swim Coach Advantage has more than 100 videos available as learning tools for coaches.
+If you are a swimming coach, then I highly recommend joining Swim Coach Advantage for ongoing professional development.
+You can learn how to teach and coach breaststroke and the other three competitive strokes effectively.
+Swim Coach Advantage has more than 180 videos available as learning tools for coaches.
 It also has weekly live Mentor PODs and a private Facebook Group for swim coaches.